 Required Supplementary Information

 Management's Discussion and Analysis

-June 30, 2022 and 2021
+June 30, 2023 and 2022

 (Unaudited)

-The following discussion and analysis provide management's view of the financial position of North Shore Community College, (the "College") as of June 30, 2022 and 2021, and the results of operations for the years then ended.
+The following discussion and analysis provide management's view of the financial position of North Shore Community College, (the "College") as of June 30, 2023 and 2022, and the results of operations for the years then ended.
 This analysis should be read in conjunction with the College's financial statements and notes thereto, which are also presented in this document.

-North Shore Community College is a public institution of higher education serving 6,768 credit and 1,796 noncredit students annually with 112 full-time faculty, 119 part-time faculty, 269 full-time staff and 154 part-time staff members.
-Campuses are located in Danvers, Lynn and Middleton Massachusetts.
-The Middleton lease ended in August 2020 and was replaced with a lease in Danvers.
+North Shore Community College is a public institution of higher education serving 7,144 credit and 2,252 noncredit students annually with 114 full-time faculty, 138 part-time faculty, 267 full-time staff, and 121 part-time staff members.
+Campuses are located in Danvers and Lynn Massachusetts.
 In addition, the College offers programs and courses in off-site locations throughout the greater North Shore area; courses are offered in many modalities including online, hybrid and traditional classes on its campuses.
-The College offers 71 credit programs within 13 guided pathways, leading to Associate of Arts, Associate of Science, and Associate of Applied Science degrees and one-year certificates.
-In addition, the College offers approximately 400 noncredit workforce development and recreational courses.
+The College offers 77 credit programs within 26 guided pathways, leading to Associate of Arts, Associate of Science, and Associate of Applied Science degrees and one-year certificates.
+In addition, the College offers approximately 318 noncredit workforce development and recreational courses.